IBM/cp4ba-jam-in-a-box/docs/Process Mining/README.md

 *Approximate Duration:* 1 hour 30 Minutes

-Click [here](https://ibm.box.com/v/PROC-TASK-MINING-LABS-1-14) to try other labs not featured in this event!
+Click <a href="https://ibm.box.com/v/PROC-TASK-MINING-LABS-1-14" target="_blank">here</a> to try other labs not featured in this event!